Folder Tidy 2.7.4

 No credit card, email or personal information needed.

-Try the free trial today (again, with no limitations) and end the chaos of your messiest folders.
-An in-depth Folder Tidy tutorial is also available to help get you started.
+Download the full version right now with no limitations, and end the chaos of your messiest folders.
+An in-depth app tutorial is also available to help get started.

 Whenever I go to tackle the endless amount of collected files, Folder Tidy is the tip of the spear.Mac App Store Review from EMJAYWLZ

 Fast and intuitiveApple / Mac App Store Story: Folders That Spark Joy

 Need a little more info on how to use it?
 Check out the in-depth Folder Tidy tutorial.

 Click here to see what's changed in Folder Tidy 2.7.4 (August 7, 2019) and previous versions